What is Smoke Testing?

 - In any software project, time is directly proportional to cost and smoke testing is fully scripted so special manpower is needed which in turn increases the project budget.

 This has been a guide to Smoke Testing.
-Here we also discuss why we need smoke techniques, advantages disadvantages.
+Here we discuss why we need smoke techniques, advantages and disadvantages respectively.
 You may also have a look at the following articles to learn more-